Skip to main content

 by Kathryn Stockett - Fiction, Historical Fiction, Women's Fiction

-Abandoned by her mother one Christmas Eve, 11-year-old Meg Lefleur has learned the hard way to rely on no one.
-Now one of the unadoptable "big girls" at the Lafayette County Orphan Asylum, she fights each day to keep her spirit unbowed.
+Oxford, Mississippi, 1933.
+Abandoned by her mother one Christmas Eve, 11-year-old Meg Lefleur is now one of the unadoptable "big girls" at the Lafayette County Orphan Asylum.
 Birdie Calhoun, unmarried and outspoken, has come to Oxford to ask her socialite sister to help the struggling family she's left behind.
-But as the Depression tightens its grip, Birdie discovers her sister's seemingly charmed life is a tapestry of lies.
+But as the Depression tightens its grip, Birdie discovers that her sister's seemingly charmed life is a tapestry of lies.
 Then, Birdie encounters Charlie, a woman running low on luck with little left to lose.
-When their fates --- and Meg's --- converge, Charlie comes up with an audacious plan to claim what's rightfully theirs.
+When their fates --- and Meg’s --- converge, Charlie comes up with an audacious plan to claim what's rightfully theirs.
 But in a place and time where hypocrisy is rife and women's freedom is fragile, even the smallest act of defiance can have dangerous consequences.

 written by Kathryn Stockett, read by Jenna Lamia, Bahni Turpin, Octavia Spencer and Cassandra Campbell - Fiction